 Talking Stick Resort Arena

 Downtown Phoenix is the place to be when it comes to basketball with no location being of greater significance than Talking Stick Resort Arena.
-The home of the NBA’s Phoenix Suns since, this wonderful venue is also home to the Phoenix Mercury of the WNBA as well as the Arizona Rattlers of the AFL.
+The home of the NBA’s Phoenix Suns since 1992, this wonderful venue is also home to the Phoenix Mercury of the WNBA as well as the Arizona Rattlers of the AFL.

 Capacity crowds top out at over 18,000, making it a difficult place for any opposing team to play.
 From hosting Suns regular season games to the playoffs (including the NBA Finals in 1993), the NBA All-Star Game in 1995 and 2009, to the WNBA All-Star Game in 2008 and the WNBA Finals in 2007 and 2009, some very important basketball games have taken place here.
 Add to the equation two ArenaBowl games, major boxing matches, Professional Bull Riders, and a long list of major concerts and you can see why this is a red hot venue in the desert.

-No major venue is complete without luxury suites at the Talking Stick Resort Arena is no exception.
+No major venue is complete without luxury suites and the Talking Stick Resort Arena is no exception.
 These suites provide the perfect atmosphere for hosting clients or a personal group.
 The incredible accommodations are only outmatched by the top notch catering that enhances the experience of any event.

 From VIP entrances to complimentary programs and a professional staff to handle all of your needs, Talking Stick Resort Arena luxury suites are the best in the business.
 We, at LuxuryVIPSuites.com, consider ourselves very lucky to be able to offer these wonderful luxury suites to our clients in the Phoenix region.
 Our exclusive relationships with the suite owners has put us in the unique position to have inventory for every event on the calendar.
 Please call our office today at 610-828-7407 to learn more about how you can acquire a Phoenix Suns luxury suite.

-While we already enjoy many working relationships with the suite owners at Talking Stick Resort Arena, if you own a suite and would like to rent it out for some of the events that would otherwise go unused, please reach out to DJ direct at email@example.com to gain a better understanding of our operation and the benefits to you as a suite owner.
+While we already enjoy many working relationships with the suite owners at Talking Stick Resort Arena, if you own a suite and would like to rent it out for some of the events that would otherwise go unused, please reach out to us direct at email@example.com to gain a better understanding of our operation and the benefits to you as a suite owner.

 A Western Conference Pacific Division staple since their inception in 1968, the Phoenix Suns represent the state of Arizona in the National Basketball League.
 Only two conference titles have been won by Phoenix and neither resulted in an NBA Championship, leaving the Suns and their fans to continue their search for their first ring.